Value Drifts: Tracing Value Alignment During LLM Post-Training: Measuring Value Drifts

-(1) \textit{Drift Magnitude}, which measures the change in $v_{\vtheta}(T)_{s}$ between two model checkpoints $t$ and $t'$, for each stance $s \in S$.
-Let $v_{\vtheta,t}(T)$ and $v_{\vtheta, t'}(T)$ respectively denote the expected stance distribution for a topic $T$ given model $\vtheta$ at two checkpoints, $t$ and $t'$.
-We define the drift magnitude for each stance $s \in S$ as $M_{s,\vtheta,T}(t, t') = v_{\vtheta,t'}(T)_{s}-v_{\vtheta,t}(T)_{s}$.
-In plain terms, this is the difference between the expected stance probability on a given topic between the model's responses at checkpoints $t$ and $t'$.
-For our purposes, we implement $t$ and $t'$ as the start and end points of a post-training phase, such as the base model and the final SFT checkpoint, or the SFT model and the final checkpoint from the \ppo, \dpo, or \simpo training trajectory.
-(2) \textit{Drift Time}, which measures how quickly a model's expected stance probability $v_{\vtheta}(T)_{s}$ for some stance $s$ arrives at its eventual peak (or low point) through the training trajectory from checkpoint $t$ to $t'$.\footnote{Empirically, we find that expected stance probabilities rise, fall, or are largely unchanged through training, typically converging at some peak or low point, which we use to calculate drift time.} Let $v_{\theta}(T | t,t')_{s}^{ext}$ be the extremum of expected stance probabilities for stance $s$ within the training trajectory from checkpoint $t$ to $t'$; and let $\eta^{ext}$ be the number of training steps needed to reach within the 95\% confidence interval of $v_{\theta}(T | t,t')_{s}^{ext}$.
+(2) \textit{Drift Time}, which measures how quickly a model's expected stance probability $v_{\vtheta}(T)_{s}$ for a stance $s$ arrives at its eventual peak (or low point) through the training trajectory from checkpoint $t$ to $t'$.
+Let $v_{\theta}(T | t,t')_{s}^{ext}$ be the extremum of expected stance probabilities for stance $s$ within the training trajectory from checkpoint $t$ to $t'$; and let $\eta^{ext}$ be the number of training steps needed to reach within the 95\% confidence interval of $v_{\theta}(T | t,t')_{s}^{ext}$.
 With $\eta^{total}$ being the total number of training steps between $t$ and $t'$, we define the drift time $\eta_{s,\theta,T}(t,t') = \eta^{ext}/\eta^{total}$.
 In words, this is the fraction of training steps it takes for the stance probability to be within the 95\% confidence interval of the highest/lowest stance probability ultimately reached during the training, measured between two model checkpoints, for a given stance on topic $T$.
 As before, we implement $t$ and $t'$ as the start and end points of a post-training phase.